yannixeno/Administering-Windows-Server/README.md

 ## Project Overview
 **Theme**: Dragonball Z

-This guide offers an in-depth walkthrough for setting up a Windows Server environment with a Dragonball Z theme.
-It provides detailed instructions for both beginners and advanced users.
+This project is a barebones documentation for setting up a Windows Server environment.
 This setup simulates a small-scale corporate network environment.

 ### Tools and Requirements:
 - **Software**: